saeedzanjani/Dropdown/README.md

 Dropdown menu is a React-Typescript project that implements a dropdown menu component using custom hooks.
 It is built with TypeScript and styled using SCSS.

+You can add new item to dropdown list by click on "Enter" Keyboard which show form to add new item and you can close it by "Enter" Keyboard

 # Technologies Used
 React
 TypeScript